dgaydukov/cert-ocpjp11/files/JavaCommandLineTools.md

 ### Building and running java
 There are 3 commands available for java cmd:
 * `javac` stands for java compiler - tool to compile java file into binary file with `.class` extension
+  * we add `-d {directory}` option to build proper package structure into file - java expects us that package name is corresponding to file structure
 * `jar` stands for java archiver - tool to build special executable file with `.jar` extension
+  * we use 3 commands: `cvf` => `--create --verbose --file`
 * `java` - tool to run jar files

 If we have file `App.java` with public class inside